Argantonio65/pyWEST/README.md

   ```python
   ModelInstance.model_run(Parameterlist, Timelist)
   ```
-  Note: each call to model_run will use the next available Model instance in an availability basis.
+  **Note:** each call to model_run will use the next available Model instance in an availability basis.
 This will open a call in the background.
 The execution of the program will be halted until all simulations are finished.
 - Read outputs:
   ```python
   output = ReadOutput('Model_dummy_1.Dynamic_water_quality.Simul.1.out.txt', ModelInstance.InstanceNames[0], TimeWindowStart = '01-01-2012 00:00:00', variable = '.River_5.DO')
   ```

-  **Note:** Simulations produced by calling .model_run(Parameterlist, Timelist) store all output files in a new folder \SimulationOutput\ModelName\ In the process it saves: All output files from the WEST experiment which has .out. in their names.
+  **Note:** Simulations produced by calling .model_run(Parameterlist, Timelist) store all output files in a new folder \SimulationOutput\ModelName\Sim_i\.
+Each Sim_i contains: All output files from the WEST experiment which has .out. in their names.
 A txt file containing all iternal parameter values in the model <Internal_parameters.out.txt> and a file containing all changed parameter values from the Parameterlist in <External_parameters.txt>.

 ## Operation Uncertainty_propagation.py

 This script automatizes a parameter sampling scheme provided by: